Naval Submarine Base Kings Bay: The early years

 Archaeological research has revealed a pre-Columbian era Indian presence throughout the area, dating back thousands of years.

 Early in the 19th century, much of what is now the submarine base was the site of several plantations, including Cherry Point, Harmony Hall, New Canaan, Marianna and Kings Bay.
 Beginning in the 1790s, Thomas King built a plantation along the bay.
 John Houston McIntosh built a considerably larger plantation known as New Canaan, where he grew cotton and sugar cane.

 The plantation system declined following the Civil War, and the land was broken up into smaller holdings.
 No residents were paid the going rate for the land that was used to build the submarine base.
-One land owner was paid four thousand dollars for 62 acres of deep water land.
+One land owner was paid four thousand dollars for 62 acres (25 ha) of deep water land.
 Such residents harvested shrimp, fish and other seafood, and trapped and hunted to supplement small-scale farming of corn, sugar and other vegetables.